soapbox-pub/rebased/docs/Differences-in-MastodonAPI-Responses.md

 ## Statuses

-Has these additional fields under the 'pleroma' object:
+Has these additional fields under the `pleroma` object:

 - `local`: true if the post was made on the local instance.